mglssr/simple_shell/README.md

 # 0x16.
 C - Simple Shell

+# Things that we need on our readme

+[README.md] Does the readme have a valid description of the shell?
+What it does and how to use it?

+[README.md] Does the readme show at least one example on how to use the shell?

 ### Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: